jkmrto/phoenix_blog/priv/posts/check-if-list-increasing-values-with-elxir.md

 author: "Juan Carlos Martinez de la Torre"
 date: 2019-12-09
 linktitle: check-a-list-is-increasing-in-elixir
-title:  "[TIL] How to check that a list has increasing values in Elixir"
+title:  [TIL] How to check that a list has increasing values in Elixir
 intro: I have been these days solving some of the problems of [advent of code](https://adventofcode.com/).
 These problems are a really nice way to sharp your skills with any programming language.
 Although  my preferred language is still Elixir, I am trying to improve a little of my [Go](https://golang.org/) knowledge so I decided to give a try solving these problems.
 [Here](https://github.com/jkmrto/advent_of_code_2019) there are the solutions that I wrote.
 toc: false

 ---

 I have been these days solving some of the problems of [advent of code](https://adventofcode.com/).
-These problems are a really nice way to sharp your skills with any programming language.
+These problems are a great way to sharpen your skills with any programming language.
 Although  my preferred language is still Elixir, I am trying to improve a little of my [Go](https://golang.org/) knowledge so I decided to give a try solving these problems.
 [Here](https://github.com/jkmrto/advent_of_code_2019) there are the solutions that I wrote.

 By the way, I have been reading some of the solutions in Elixir and some of them have impressed since they have shown new ways to face the problems.
 I will write down some of these techniques (New at least for me)